 Aside from the food being sensational and cheap, this town had a lot of surprises that I did not expect.
 Although ignorant of much of this region’s recent history I got quite a lesson today which helped me to really appreciate this town.
-My hostel host, Haris, gave a super private tour with myself and a couple from Australia.
+My hostel host, Haris, gave a fantastic private tour with a couple from Australia.
 He was 16 years old when the Serbs began their siege of Sarajevo.

-Tunnel Of Salvation – This tunnel enabled the people of Sarajevo to keep their military supplied and enable people to leave their surrounded city.
+TUNNEL OF SALVATION – This tunnel enabled the people of Sarajevo to keep their military supplied and enable people to leave their surrounded city.
 The tunnel went under the airport and the entrance was underneath a private home of a sweet older lady who doled out water to the emerging troops.
 The government gave her a new home after the war, and she is alive to this day.
 Take note of the bullet holes and the red mark on the ground indicating where a mortar round went off and killed people.

 Homemade weapons the Bosnians used against the superior firepower of their oppressors.